-This is the second visit to Bloomfield for the Chinese delegation, which met with school administrators Monday over lunch.
+This is the which met with school administrators Monday over lunch.
 A different group was in town for 10 days in June.

 "Education is quite different between China and the U.S.," said Gary Han, manager of the training program of Sunels International, the business consulting firm that organized the program.

 Han said the purpose of the visit, which includes various workshops and in-class observations, is for the delegation to understand how Americans teach and learn.

 The district eventually hopes to send its own administrators and teachers to China through a similar cooperative exchange program, school officials said.